 WHS pottery instructor

 Need to get to a soccer game?
 Attending Moment in Time after Empty Bowls?
 Buy your tickets now using our online purchase feature.
-The night of the dinner step-up to the will-call table, grab your tickets, and you will beat the ticket lines and have plenty of time to browse the "bowl room," the silent auction, and the Alumni Art Festival before having dinner.
+The night of the dinner step-up to the will-call table, grab your tickets, and you will beat the ticket lines and have plenty of time to browse the "bowl room" and the silent auction before having dinner.
 Please, try it out!

-Wayzata High School has hosted an Empty Bowls event for the past 20 years.
+Wayzata High School has hosted an Empty Bowls event for over 20 years.
 The event is held on a Thursday night in May on the same evening as the school's "Moment in Time" choir concert.
 The event benefits Interfaith Outreach and Community Partners (IOCP) and its fight against hunger in the Twin Cities.
-In the 20 years WHS has held the event, Empty Bowls has raised $70,524 for IOCP.
+In the 20 years WHS has held the event, Empty Bowls has raised over $70,000 for IOCP.

 For the suggested donation of $10, each bowl chosen by the patrons, is filled with steaming soup and a piece of bread.
 Students work with throughout each year to create nearly 1,000 hand-made bowls from donated clay.
 Patrons of the event have always found the bowls to be collectibles and the students inscribe the bowls with the artist’s name and the date of the event.
 At this year's dinner, additional fundraising for Interfaith Outreach and Community Partners occurs with a silent auction and WHS's Alumni Art Festival.
 The auction features art works donated by WHS students, teachers and community artists.
 At this year's dinner a silent auction of Art work will be held at 5:30 and 6:15.
 Items will be posted on this page a week in advanced.